 Hardwood flooring is a natural product and color variations are to be expected.
 For best visual effect, shuffle planks from several cartons and do not install boards varying greatly in color next to one another.
 Dry rack the material with 3-4 cartons and make sure that the homeowner/end user approves the material before installing the floor.
-Once a floor is installed is it deemed acceptable and will not be warranted for any color variation, texture, gloss, finish claims.
+Once a floor is installed and deemed acceptable it will not be warranted for any color variation, texture, gloss, finish claims.
 Always install the floor when the homeowner/end user is present.
+There is no exception to this requirement.